qgis/QGIS-Documentation/source/docs/user_manual/plugins/plugins_georeferencer.rst

 ......................................

 #.
 To start georeferencing an unreferenced raster, we must load it using the
-   |mActionOpenRaster| button.
+   |mActionAddRasterLayer| button.
 The raster will show up in the main working
    area of the dialog.
 Once the raster is loaded, we can start to enter reference points.
 #.
 Using the |mActionAddGCPPoint| :sup:`Add Point` button, add points to the